+The assumption of major significance in the valuation of the Fund's liabilities is the long term difference (or 'gap') between the assumed discount rate and the assumed rate of future pension increases.
 These two assumptions offset each other in their financial effect, hence the difference between the rates is important rather than the absolute values ascribed to them.
 The greater the assumed gap, the lower the value placed on the liabilities.

-The assumed 'gap' for this valuation is 3.33% for the year ending 30 June 2018, gradually decreasing to 3.0% p.a. from 1 July 2048 onwards.
-The gap for the 30 June 2016 statutory valuation was 3.53% p.a. for the year ending 30 June 2017, gradually decreasing to 3.0% from 1 July 2055 onwards.
-In isolation, this means that the value of liabilities will be higher than the liability would be if the 30 June 2016 basis was used.
+The assumed 'gap' for this valuation is 3.3% for the year ending 30 June 2019, gradually decreasing to 3.0% p.a. from 1 July 2054 onwards.
+The gap for the 30 June 2017 statutory valuation was 3.33% p.a. for the year ending 30 June 2018, gradually decreasing to 3.0% from 1 July 2048 onwards.
+In isolation, this means that the value of liabilities will not be materially different to the value of liabilities under the 30 June 2017 basis.

-Salary Growth
+Salary growth

 The salary inflation assumption is based on market expectations of price inflation and on consideration of Treasury's expected range for inflation, together with an allowance for the margin of salary inflation over price inflation.
-The salary assumption adopted is a flat salary increase of 2.5% p.a., which is the same as that used for the statutory valuation as at 30 June 2016.
-In addition, an age-based scale of promotional salary increases has been used, as set out in Appendix B, which is also the same as adopted for the 30 June 2016 statutory valuation.
+The salary assumption adopted is a flat salary increase of 2.5% p.a., which is the same as that used for the statutory valuation as at 30 June 2017.
+In addition, an age-based scale of promotional salary increases has been used, as set out in Appendix B, which is also the same as adopted for the 30 June 2017 statutory valuation.

-Demographic Assumptions
+Demographic assumptions

-The demographic assumptions used are the same as used in the most recent statutory valuation as at 30 June 2016.
+The demographic assumptions used are the same as used in the most recent statutory valuation as at 30 June 2017, allowing for some minor changes following the experience review, as described in Section 5 of this report.

-The pensioner mortality is one of the most financially significant assumptions and the assumptions were derived based on the experience of the Fund's pensioners as described in the 30 June 2015 statutory valuation.
+The pensioner mortality is one of the most financially significant assumptions.
+A review was carried out in 2018 and recommended no change to the mortality assumptions.
+The assumptions were, therefore, derived based on the experience of the Fund's pensioners as described in the 30 June 2015 statutory valuation.